Michael Schabas: Career

 When Schabas was Chairman of the City of Toronto Cycling Committee at the University of Toronto, he secured funding for the City’s first on-street cycle lanes.
 He attracted controversy by asserting cyclists had the same rights to use streets as cars.

 Schabas was employed by UTDC as Design Coordinator for the first Skytrain (Vancouver) line (now called the Expo Line), which was the world’s second driverless metro opened in 1985.
 He then worked in Toronto and Honolulu before moving to London as vice president of transportation for Olympia & York (O&Y), which were developing the Canary Wharf project in London Docklands.
 He led O&Y's involvement in planning and promotion of the Jubilee Line Extension and also instigated the re-signaling and re-engineering of the Docklands Light Railway.

 In 1994, Schabas was retained by the London Borough of Newham to review the proposed Channel Tunnel Rail Link.
 He subsequently testified in the House of Lords for the Kings Cross Residents Association and argued against the plans to demolish their neighborhood for a new rail terminus.
 He suggested instead that the line could run into St Pancras which, at the time, was partly disused.
-Schabas was subsequently retained by British Rail, and plans were changed to used St Pancras.
+Schabas was subsequently retained by British Rail, and plans were changed to use St Pancras.
 This, as well as the development of the Jubilee Line Extension, Docklands Light Railway, and London Overground, is covered in Schabas’s book, The Railway Metropolis – How Planners, Politicians and Developers Shaped Modern London, published 2016 by ICE Publishing.